Skip to Content

 Ohio law specifies that a wrongful death lawsuit must be brought by the fiduciary of the deceased’s estate.
 Wrongful death cases are filed by the estate representative on behalf of the victim’s heirs and beneficiaries.
 This usually means a spouse, children, or other close family members.
 If there is a will, the executor will represent the estate in the wrongful death case.
 In the absence of a will, the court-appointed administrator is responsible for bringing a wrongful death case.

-A Columbus Wrongful Death Attorney Explains Statute of Limitations
+A Columbus Wrongful Death Lawyer Explains Statute of Limitations

 The statute of limitations for wrongful death claims in Ohio is set by statute at two years from the date the victim died or from the date it was discovered that the death was wrongful.
 It’s always a good idea to file your claim as soon as possible, not only to satisfy the statute of limitations but also to prevent witnesses from forgetting exactly what they saw and to gather other types of evidence that may mysteriously disappear.

-A Columbus Wrongful Death Attorney in Ohio Explains Fatal Work-Related Accident Cases
+A Columbus Wrongful Death Lawyer in Ohio Explains Fatal Work-Related Accident Cases

 Workers’ compensation law provides financial benefits to any worker and their dependents when the worker is injured or killed on the job.
 However, as a trade-off, workers’ compensation protects employers from being sued for job-related injuries or deaths, even if the employer was negligent or contributed to a dangerous workplace environment.
 In other words, workers’ compensation benefits are the only remedy an injured worker has, even if the employer was negligent in causing the injury.